Location: Akron, Ohio

 Education and Experience

-1.Education: Graduation from an approved accredited Registered Nursing program is required.
+1.Education: Graduation from an approved School of Licensed Practical Nursing program is required.

-2.Certification: Current Ohio licensure as a Registered Nurse is required.
+2.Certification: Current Ohio license as a Licensed Practical Nurse is required.
 Current CPR/BLS certification through the American Heart Association is required.

 3.Years of experience: Six months experience preferred in one of more of the following areas: Home Care, Geriatric care, Medical/Surgical, CCU, Pediatrics, Obstetrics, or Department of Developmental Disabilities (DODD).